JulienPeloton/mini_spark_broker/notes/README.md

 9. managing annotation & citation as followup observations are made
 10. collecting classification and other information gathered by the scientific community

-Hereafter, we will focus on 2 and 3.
+Hereafter in this bootcamp, we will focus on 2 and 3.
 Other functions will be discussed and implemented later (but definitely doable!).

 ### Motivation: simplicity, scalability & flexibility